ala-garbaa-pro/super-fast-prompt/README.md

 # Using npm
 npm install -g @vscode/vsce

-# Or using pnpm
+# Or using bun
-pnpm add -g @vscode/vsce
+bun add -g @vscode/vsce

 # Or using bun
 bun add -g @vscode/vsce